intuition-dev/INTUITION/_doc/docs/index.md

 # mbake

-metabake.org: 10 times faster web app development via low code.
-Join the movement!
+Low-code + Low-tech = 10X faster web app development.

+With Metabake's modern development approach, it is not about replacing your tech stack with another tech stack -- it is about eliminating it!

-## Meta overview
+## Metabake  overview

 To get an overview of MetaBake pillars: